DaiseyCode/lmwrapper/README.md

 # "Arr, me matey!
 Bitcoin be a digital currency that be workin' on a technology called blockchain..."
 ```

-## Huggingface models
+### Hugging Face models

-Causal LM models on huggingface models can be used interchangeably with the
+Causal LM models on Hugging Face models can be used interchangeably with the
 OpenAI models.

 ```python